 Program areas at Greater Newark Conservancy

 The Conservancy's youth and family education program provides innovative, hands-on, science-based lessons and field trips for school children in Newark and beyond.
-Educators, families and other community members are also provided with nutrition and other programs.
-Programming focuses on the urban environment and includes activities at the prudential outdoor learning center, the Conservancy's school gardens and the hawthorne avenue farm.
-Activities include in-class reverse field trips, outdoor teaching gardens at Newark schools, nutritional health lessons and activities, and farm to school programming.
+Educators, families, and other community members are also provided with nutrition and other programs.
+Programming focuses on the urban environment and includes activities at our prudential outdoor learning center, the Conservancy's school gardens and the hawthorne avenue farm.
+Activities include in-class reverse field trips, outdoor teaching gardens at Newark schools, nutritional health lessons and activities, healthy recipe demonstrations, and farm to school programming.
+The combined education programs reach approximately 5,000 children and adults during the course of the year.

-In 2023 the Conservancy launched the coalition for healthy food in Newark schools, a cross-sector collective impact initiative, established to sustainably transform Newark's school food system.
-The coalition is focused on increasing local food procurement, farm-to-school access and garden- based education, farm-to-family access and fitness education, and capacity building for food service staff.
-This is the first collective impact initiative of the Conservancy, for which it serves as backbone.
+In 2023 the Conservancy launched the coalition for healthy food in Newark schools, a cross-sector collective impact initiative, established to sustainably transform Newark's school food system which serves 41,672 students in its 63 schools.
+The coalition is focused on increasing local food procurement, farm-to-school access, garden-based education, farm-to- family access, fitness education, and capacity building for food service staff.
+This is the first collective impact initiative of the Conservancy, for which it serves as a backbone agency.

-The Conservancy's community greening and urban farming program annually serves Newark residents through its community gardens with resident-adopted planting plots; urban farm lots that generate fresh produce; and a farm stand operation that makes nutritious, healthy foods accessible to Newark residents and beyond.
+The Conservancy's community greening and urban farming program annually serves about 2,000 Newark residents through its community gardens with resident-adopted planting plots; urban farm lots that generate fresh produce; and a farm stand/farmer's market operation that makes nutritious, healthy foods accessible to Newark residents and beyond.
 The Conservancy's 3-acre hawthorne avenue farm is a primary source of fresh produce in Newark's south ward.
-In 2023 urban farming initiatives expanded to include the Newark growers csa food box, which sources produce from more than 10 Newark based growers and other regional producers.
+In 2023 urban farming initiatives expanded to include the Newark growers csa food box, which sources produce from more than 10 newark-based growers and other regional producers.